Kawaxte/TwentyTenLauncher/README.md

 ## TODO
 - >Saving "lastLogin" details for Microsoft accounts.
+- >Release the new version with Microsoft authentication (under heavy testing as of now!)

 ## Issues
 - >Microsoft authenticator's JFrame will display nothing after reopening.